 I've just finished reading a post in the freelance subreddit.

 As I read this story and the panic in the developer's words, I couldn't help but think, "This could have been resolved with business insurance".
-Professional indemnity is designed to solve problems just like this.
+Professional indemnity insurance is designed to solve problems just like this.

-The aim of professional indemnity is to put you back in the same financial position after a loss as you'd enjoyed prior to the loss.
+The aim of professional indemnity insurance is to put you back in the same financial position after a loss as you'd enjoyed prior to the loss.

-Unfortunately, many freelancers operate their business without insurance.
+In this story there was a threat to sue and request for compensation to be paid.
+Unfortunately many freelancers operate their business without insurance.
 Including the developer in this story.

 Freelancers: Have a solid contract in place, get insurance and avoid becoming a Reddit horror story.